amirafazlin/line-following-robot/README.md

 - **L298N Motor Driver**:
   - Input Pins: Connected to Arduino's digital output pins
   - Output Pins: Connected to DC Motors
-  - Power Supply: Powered by 9V batteries
+  - Power Supply: Powered by 7 - 12V batteries
 - **DC Motors**: Connected to L298N's output
-- **Power Supply**: Two 11.1V batteries wired to both the motor driver and the Arduino

 ## How It Works
 - The IR sensors detect the line and send signals to the Arduino.